Reproductive Cancer Group

-Understanding the cross-talk between ovarian cancer cells and the tumour micro-environment may allow us to understand how ovarian cancer spreads, its resistance to chemotherapy, and how to identify novel biomarkers for ovarian cancer detection.
+Understanding the cross-talk between ovarian cancer cells and the tumour micro-environment may allow us to understand how ovarian cancer spreads, its resistance to chemotherapy, and how to identify novel biomarkers for ovarian cancer detection and novel therapeutic targets for treatment.

 The Reproductive Cancer Group builds on an exciting and unique discovery by Dr Ricciardelli—that an extracellular matrix protein called versican correlates with cancer spread in prostate and breast cancer.
 This discovery suggests that cancer cells utilise proteins from the surrounding stromal cells to aid their movement and has led to versican protein expression being examined in many different cancer types.